mewspring/asm/README.md

 asm
 ===

-The aim of this project is to create a specification of the Assembly language using [EBNF][].
+The aim of this project is to create a specification of the assembly language using [EBNF][].
 Based on this specification a lexer and a parser will be developed along with an assembler and a disassembler.